 - Public metered parking is available.
 We encourage you to pay for at least 4 hours so that your time on the beach is not interrupted.

-- Turtle Treks will conclude at scheduled time, unless there are turtles in need of our rescue.
+- Turtle Treks will conclude at the scheduled time unless there are turtles in need of our rescue.

-- Dress comfortably in medium to dark-colored clothing (white clothing is strongly discouraged).
+- Dress comfortably in medium to dark-colored clothing (white and other highly reflective colored clothing is strongly discouraged).
 Wear shoes that are suitable for walking long distances on the habitat.
 We may walk up to 2 miles during the course of the program.

 - Feel free to bring a dark colored rain jacket or poncho.

-- Other items you are welcome to bring are beverages, snacks and a beach towel.
+- Other items you are welcome to bring include beverages, snacks, and a beach towel.
 Chairs are not permitted.

 - Organic, all natural insect repellent will be available for participants free of charge.